jokerwyt/Pintos/docs/p3a.md

 >A4: When two user processes both need a new frame at the same time,
 >how are races avoided?

+Synchronization is needed when eviction happens.
+Locking the active frames list when finding a frame to evict avoids races.

 #### RATIONALE